opensourcestories/opensourcestories.org/content/stories/2021/elana-hashman.md

 Fundamentally, there are kind of all of these big things all projects have in common.
 They have asynchronous chat, they have some kind of mailing list, sorry, they have synchronous chat.
 They have asynchronous mailing lists where, you know, people might post messages or announcements, they have a place where the code is stored.
 They have a place where you can report issues and triage those things, and so on and so forth.
 They have documentation for the project.
 But then what those platforms look like for every project, those are where you tend to see the differences.
 If you learn these are the major things that I need to know for how to communicate within the project, the tools themselves don't really matter that much.

-**Amanda Casari**: So you mentioned you first got started with open source in 2014.
+**amanda casari**: So you mentioned you first got started with open source in 2014.
 Did you know where to find everything when you first started working?

 # Commit histor{y|ies}